Bayesian mitigation of measurement errors in multiqubit experiments: Introduction

 \section{Introduction}

-Despite the rapid advancements in quantum computing technologies, practical applications of noisy intermediate-scale quantum (NISQ) processing units (QPUs) are still out of reach.
-While QPU manufacturers keep improving quality metrics \cite{Hyyppa2022,Marxer2023,reglade2024}, be it decoherence times, gate and readout fidelities, a lot of effort is going into developing software tools to shrink the gap between acceptable noise levels and utility-scale algorithms \cite{mundada2023,skoric2023}.
-Quantum error mitigation (QEM) embodies such a goal, even though a comprehensive and universally accepted definition for the field is lacking \cite{Cai2023}.
+Despite rapid advancements in quantum computing technologies, practical applications of noisy intermediate-scale quantum (NISQ) processing units (QPUs) are still out of reach.
+While QPU manufacturers are constantly improving quality metrics \cite{Hyyppa2022,Marxer2023,reglade2024}, be it decoherence times, gate and readout fidelities, a lot of effort is being invested in developing software tools to shrink the gap between acceptable noise levels and utility-scale algorithms \cite{mundada2023,skoric2023}.
+Quantum error mitigation (QEM) embodies this goal, although a comprehensive and universally accepted definition for the field is lacking \cite{Cai2023}.
 In general, QEM encompasses all those algorithmic schemes that reduce noise and errors in the expectation value of some figure of merit, such as the average of observables or quantum state probabilities.
-This is typically achieved by post-processing the outputs from an ensemble of circuit runs, either the same circuit or a family of properly designed ones \cite{filippov2024scalability}.
-This statistical approach starkly contrasts with quantum error correction, which aims to reduce noise after each shot.
-Among the most advanced techniques, zero-noise extrapolation \cite{Li2017} with probabilistic error amplification and probabilistic error cancellation \cite{Temme2017} have recently been found successful in the largest available QPUs \cite{kim2023evidence,van2023probabilistic,bluvstein2024logical}.
-Some specialised techniques aim to target specific sources of errors, such as measurement error mitigation strategies.
-These strategies are designed to improve the readout step of quantum algorithms execution by modeling the measurement error, which is a result of the faulty physical measurement process.
-Most readout mitigation techniques rely on detector or measurement tomography \cite{feito2009,Lundeen2009,Maciejewski2020,Cattaneo2023} to obtain the assignment, noise, or confusion matrix.
-The readout error is then addressed in various ways.
-One straightforward strategy involves manipulating the outcome count statistics by multiplying the inverse of the confusion matrix with the measured quantum state probability vector \cite{Bravyi2021}.
-However, this approach can yield non-physical values, such as negative probabilities, an issue that can be accounted for by incorporating a convex optimizer into the mitigation pipeline \cite{ChenPRA2019}.
-Alternatively, some proposals have developed machine learning-based techniques to perform the assignment process \cite{Navarathna2021,Lienhard2022,Azad2022,ahmad2024mitigating}.
+This is typically achieved by post-processing the output from an ensemble of circuit runs, either the same circuit or a family of properly designed ones \cite{filippov2024scalability}.
+This statistical approach starkly contrasts with quantum error correction, which needs to detect errors through single shot measurements.
+Among the most advanced techniques, zero-noise extrapolation \cite{Li2017} with probabilistic error amplification, probabilistic error cancellation \cite{Temme2017}, and tensor network error mitigation \cite{filippov2023scalable} have recently been found to be successful in the largest available QPUs \cite{kim2023evidence,van2023probabilistic,bluvstein2024logical, fischer2024dynamical}.
+Some specialized techniques aim to target specific sources of errors, such as measurement error mitigation strategies.
+These strategies are designed to improve the readout step of quantum algorithms execution by using a model of the measurement error, which is a result of the faulty measurement process.